maherharb/MATE-T580/README.md

 ## About the Instructor

-I'm a [Assistant Professor of Physics](http://drexel.edu/materials/contact/faculty/harb/) at Drexel University.
+I'm an [Assistant Professor of Physics](http://drexel.edu/materials/contact/faculty/harb/) at Drexel University.
 I have interest in Data Science, Machine Learning, and Text Mining, and prior consulting experience in these fields.
 I am also an avid competitor on Kaggle with the rank of Competition Master.